zpd-digital-editions/Diskmags/README.md

 ### 1.1 Source

-If you have found the page where the topic "Diskmags" is dealt with, you must first determine whether you can extract the metadata there.
+If you have found the page where the topic "diskmags" is dealt with, you must first determine whether you can extract the metadata there.
 Once you have found that the necessary information is there, think about how you can collect this data.
 If you want to automate this process, you can look at the structure